BurraRohan/precision-context/README.md

 ## Contributing

-Found a failure case the skill doesn't handle?
-Open an issue with:
+### Found a bug or failure case?

+1. Go to the **Issues** tab on this repo
+2. Click **New Issue**
+3. Fill in these three things:
-1. The prompt you used
+   - The exact prompt you used
-2. What Claude responded
+   - What Claude actually responded
-3. What you expected instead
+   - What you expected it to do instead

+That's it.
+I'll look into it and fix the skill if needed.

-PRs to improve `SKILL.md` are welcome!
+### Want to improve the skill yourself?

----

-## License

-MIT — free to use, modify, and share.
+1. **Fork** this repo (click Fork at the top right on GitHub)
+2. Edit `precision-context/SKILL.md` with your fix
+3. Test it by running the 6 prompts in `tests/test-cases.md` in a new Claude chat
+4. Note which tests pass and fail
+5. Open a **Pull Request** describing what you changed and why

+Please don't submit a PR without testing first — just checking that your change doesn't break the existing 6 test cases is enough.